 - Students must complete all courses with a minimum grade of C (2.0) or better.

-- The 15 credit hours of coursework listed below must be completed at CU Denver.
+- The 15 credit hours of coursework listed below, and within the Catalog information, must be completed at CU Denver.
 Other coursework (up to 17 credit hours) used as pre-requisites or other courses applicable to the certificate program, may be taken at CU Denver or transferred from another university after evaluation and approval.

 Certificate in Allied & Professional Health Sciences Program Restrictions, Allowances and Recommendations